 COMMUNION This meal was first shared by Jesus at the conclusion of the traditional Passover meal remembering how God saved the people of Israel from slavery.
 Now through Jesus Christ we have been saved from the emptiness of death.
 Eternal life with God is offered and nurtured in remembering how Jesus’ body, like bread, was broken and his blood, like wine, was shed for our salvation.
 The United Church of Canada normally will use grape juice instead of wine to enable all people to participate in the sacrament.
 At whatever age or stage of life, you are invited to receive this sacrament to nurture your searching faith or in celebration of your committed faith.
 Please receive this bread and grape juice (no alcohol) as the gift of grace it is intended to be, remembering that having been created in the image of God we are all equal.
 This sacrament is also offered at home if you are physically unable to attend worship.

 CONFIRMATION Confirmation class for youth begins in February and runs until the end of Lent.
 Candidates are then asked to confirm the faith of their Baptismal vows.

 MARRIAGE Stamford Lane United Church will marry at the minister's discretion.
 Wedding celebrations are arranged through the Minister, and the couples are required to meet with the Minister prior to the wedding.

 FUNERALS Funerals are conducted upon request of next of kin of anyone at any time.
 Service is held either at the funeral home or at the church.
 Arrangements are made with the Minister.
-The In-Touch Committee may also be available if requested for catering a reception following the service, $9 per person including food, or $3 per person for setup, serve and cleanup.
+The In-Touch Committee may also be available if requested for catering a reception following the service, $15 per person including food.